Daniels out as Rangers president after 17 years leading club

 While Davis said he was certain the organization was heading in the right direction, he felt the team would benefit from a change in front-office leadership.
 The Rangers said Young will assume oversight of all aspects of their baseball operations department.

-“But ultimately, this is a team effort. … When we were good, it wasn’t about me.
-It’s always been a team effort,” Daniels said.
-“We have a ways to go.
-We have a lot of good people here.
-As far as my personal accountability or situation, that’s something we’ll address down the line.”

-Daniels didn’t elaborate then on what he meant, but his situation with the team became clear Wednesday.

-Young, a Dallas native, was a senior vice president for Major League Baseball when he was hired by the Rangers as general manager.
-The 6-foot-10 Young played baseball and basketball at Princeton before pitching in 13 major league seasons with five teams.
-He made his big league debut with the Rangers in 2004 and he won a World Series title with Kansas City in 2015.
+Young, a Dallas native, was working for Major League Baseball when he was hired by the Rangers as general manager.
+He pitched 13 seasons in the big leagues, for the Rangers and four other clubs.

 “Chris Young is one of the top young baseball executives in the business and in his 21 months on the job has brought welcome energy and new ideas to the organization,” Davis said.
 “I am confident in Chris’ ability to lead our baseball operations with the goal of producing a consistent winner on the field.”